sparkflows/sparkflows-docs/docs/faq/hadoop-installation-prerequisites.rst

 AFTER INSTALLATION GET CDH TO USE JAVA 8
 -----------------------------------------

-- In Spark configuration in Cloudera Manager set the below for spark-defaults.conf
+- In Spark configuration in Cloudera Manager set the below for **spark-defaults.conf**

   - spark.executorEnv.JAVA_HOME=/usr/java/jdk1.8.0_201-amd64/
-  - then redeploy the client configurations
+  - then redeploy the client configurations.
-  - Restart the cluster service
+  - Restart the cluster service.

 Install Sparkflows
 ------------------